sbarry50/wordpress-starter-plugin/README.md

 # Credits

-The WordPress Plugin Boilerplate was started in 2011 by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.
+This starter plugin was originally based on The WordPress Plugin Boilerplate which was started in 2011 by [Tom McFarlin](http://twitter.com/tommcfarlin/).
 The current version of the Boilerplate was developed in conjunction with [Josh Eaton](https://twitter.com/jjeaton), [Ulrich Pogson](https://twitter.com/grapplerulrich), and [Brad Vincent](https://twitter.com/themergency).
 The fork which this is directly forked from was developed by [Luís Rodrigues](https://github.com/goblindegook).

-The homepage is based on a design as provided by [HTML5Up](http://html5up.net), the Boilerplate logo was designed by  Rob McCaskill of [BungaWeb](http://bungaweb.com), and the site `favicon` was created by [Mickey Kay](https://twitter.com/McGuive7).
+This plugin also uses code and concepts adapted from [Carl Alexander](https://carlalexander.ca/) and Tonya Mork's [Fulcrum plugin](https://github.com/hellofromtonya/Fulcrum).